Guardian: Detecting Robotic Planning and Execution Errors with Vision-Language Models: FailCoT: Cross-Environment Robot Failure Reasoning Datasets

 \subsection{Dataset Statistics and Evaluation}

-The resulting datasets, \emph{RLBench-Fail}, \emph{BridgeDataV2-Fail}, and \emph{UR5-Fail}, contain balanced success/failure examples across both planning and execution, with fine-grained category labels and reasoning traces.
-Each dataset is split into training, validation, and test sets, with the validation and test sets featuring unseen tasks/environments to evaluate generalization.
-Dataset statistics are shown in \cref{tab:dataset_stats}.
+FailCoT (\emph{RLBench-Fail}, \emph{BridgeDataV2-Fail}) and \emph{UR5-Fail}, contain balanced success/failure examples across both planning and execution, with reasoning traces.
+FailCoT is split into training, validation, and test sets, with the validation and test sets featuring unseen tasks/environments to evaluate generalization, see \cref{tab:dataset_stats} top. \cref{tab:dataset_stats} bottom compares \emph{UR5-Fail} with two existing real-world datasets and shows a more balanced distribution between execution and planning.

 To measure the quality and diversity of our synthetic datasets, i.e., whether the generated failures reflect real policy execution, we run the 3D-LOTUS++ policy~\cite{garcia2025generalizablevisionlanguageroboticmanipulation} on 92 RLBench tasks and manually annotate failure modes for 3 failure episodes per task.
 As shown in \cref{fig:dataset_dist_cmpr}, our designed failure modes reflect real failures, and the overall distribution of our synthetic and real failures remains similar.